 There are various types of partnerships, including limited and general.
 Limited partnerships limit individual owner liability, while general partnerships have unlimited liability; limited partnerships may restrict the rights of outside investors, while general partnerships can be formed by signing a partnership agreement or conducting business with someone.

-In most states, partnerships must register to conduct business within their state.
+In most states, partnerships must be registered to conduct business within the state.
 Once registered as partnerships, businesses will receive an identification number and need to file tax returns; additionally, registered partnerships have access to additional benefits unregistered partnerships do not enjoy.

 Registered partnerships may be dissolved by giving notice to all the partners or based on the terms of their partnership agreement.
 Such notice must include details regarding when and why it will dissolve; business operations cannot continue post-dissolution date.